-The purpose of this program is to familiarize nurses, fitness professionals and health educators with direct-to-consumer genetic testing kits, their benefits and drawbacks, and the role of healthcare professionals in helping consumers to make educated decisions about their use.
+The purpose of this program is to familiarize nurses, fitness professionals, and health educators with direct-to-consumer (DTC) genetic testing kits, their benefits and drawbacks, and the role of healthcare professionals in helping consumers make educated decisions about their use.
 After studying the information presented here, you will be able to:

-- Describe the types of genetic testing available and the types available through direct-to-consumer genetic test companies
+- Describe the types of genetic testing available and the types available through DTC genetic test companies

 - Explain the possible benefits and drawbacks to DTC genetic testing

 - Describe three patient education points involving DTC genetic testing that a clinical nurse specialist trained in genetics may provide to patients